-The activation of the semi-conductor results in a modification of the surface potentials, so that it can be seen as two electrodes of different potentials.
+Activation of the semi-conductor results in a modification of the surface potentials, so that it can be seen as two electrodes of different potentials.

-7. Using the data in Fig 2, choose the semiconductor(s) in the following list that, once activated, can play both roles of anode and cathode for water-splitting reaction.
+7. Using the data in Fig 2, choose the semiconductor(s) from the following list that, once activated, can play both roles of anode and cathode for water-splitting reaction.

-\Box ZrO 2 □ ZnO \Box TiO 2 \Box WO 3 □CdS \Box Fe 2 O 3 □ CdSe □ Si
+\Box ZrO 2 □ ZnO \Box TiO 2 \Box WO 3 \Box CdS \Box Fe 2 O 3 \Box CdSe 🗆 Si